nf-core/sarek/docs/install_bianca.md

 #Create a folder for the singularity images somewhere in your project:
 mkdir sarek_simg

-#Copy the relevant singularity image from the write protected folder on Uppmax to the fodler where you have write permission:
+#Copy the relevant singularity image from the write protected folder on Uppmax to the folder where you have write permission:
 cp /sw/data/uppnex/ToolBox/sarek/nfcore-sarek-dev.img /path/to/your/sarek_simg/.

 #Update the ENV parameter NXF_SINGULARITY_CACHEDIR